Samsung and unions: Samsung Electronics Service

 On 17 May, Yeom's father transferred legal custody of Yeom's body to the union, per his son's dying wish.
 The next day, the father changed his mind and police snatched Yeom's corpse from the hospital, arresting 20 union members in the process.
 The last time a corpse was taken by police was in 1991 after a similar worker suicide protest.

 Initially, Samsung Electronics claimed no responsibility for its subcontractors, but after series of strikes including suicide starting in January 2014, the union reached a basic collective agreement in June 2014.

 Samsung Electronics

 In August 2021, Samsung Electronics signed a collective agreement with 4 different trade unions.
 This happened after Samsung vice chairman Lee Jae-yong was released from prison for corruption including union busting.
 A year prior in May 2020, Lee Jae-yong apologized for Samsung's union-busting.

-There are 5 trade unions active at Samsung Electronics as of August 2024;
+There were 5 trade unions active at Samsung Electronics as of August 2024;